 NIV has been extensively used with alternating results in COVID-19 hypoxemic patients.
 Lung overdistension related to positive pressure ventilation may cause hyperinflation, directly correlating to right heart overload [9].
-Thus, the use of HFNC may have contributed to decrease patient's effort without increasing right ventricular afterload.
+Thus, the use of HFNC may have contributed to decreasing the patient's effort without increasing right ventricular afterload.

-In addition, HFNC has demonstrated to be a more tolerable therapeutic alternative when compared to NIV.
-While poor interface tolerance and the possible development of pressure ulcers often lead to NIV discontinuation, HFNC may be delivered continuously improving patients' therapeutic adhesion [10].
+In addition, HFNC has been demonstrated to be a more tolerable therapeutic alternative when compared to NIV.
+While poor interface tolerance and the possible development of pressure ulcers often lead to NIV discontinuation, HFNC may be delivered continuously, improving patients' therapeutic adhesion [10].

-The official ERS/ATS guidelines recommend NIV for acute hypercapnic respiratory failure with acidosis (pH $\leq$ 7.35) secondary to COPD [11].
-The HFNC may be very useful for COVID-19 patients with respiratory distress providing a small positive airway pressure, reducing the anatomical dead space and increasing pharyngeal oxygen concentration [9,12].
-Therefore, its action can counterbalance severe hypoxemia improving hypercapnia, and both these mechanisms might have contributed to our patient's recovery.
+The official European Respiratory Society/American Thoracic Society guidelines recommend NIV for acute hypercapnic respiratory failure with acidosis (pH \leq 7.35) secondary to chronic obstructive pulmonary disease [11].
+The HFNC may be very useful for COVID-19 patients with respiratory distress, providing a small positive airway pressure, reducing the anatomical dead space, and increasing pharyngeal oxygen concentration [9,12].
+Therefore, its action can counterbalance severe hypoxemia, improving hypercapnia, and both these mechanisms might have contributed to our patient's recovery.